ablaom/ablaom.github.io/index.md

 ---
 ![banner]({{ base.url }}/assets/shipwreck2.jpg)

+Anthony Blaom carries out mathematics
-Anthony Blaom's professional interests are divided between mathematics [research]({{ base.url }}{% link research.md %})  and [data science consulting]({{ base.url }}{% link datascience.md %}).
+[research]({{ base.url }}{% link research.md %})  and [data science consulting]({{ base.url
+}}{% link datascience.md %}).
+He resides in Auckland, New Zealand.

 Anthony was initially trained as a mechanical engineer, topping his class at the University of Melbourne in 1991.
 After completing a